keiserjb/gif-search-hooks/README.md

 # gif-search-hooks

-Project files from a Treehouse React tutorial.
+Project files from a Treehouse React tutorial, updated to use hooks.